stevenhorkey/alembic-kit/_exercises/checking-in.md

 - Exercises
 feature_image: "https://picsum.photos/2560/600?image=872"
 layout: exercise
+description: Here you are, moving with the business of unconscious life. _But are you even okay_?
+Figure out what you're rocking and what's sapping your energy.
+If you can't appreciate yourself and your situation right now, how do you ever expect to in any circumstance?
 ---

 Left to our own devices, the quality of our perception falls into one which lacks appreciation and acceptance of self and other.